 Two South Elgin High School students killed in car accident

-CHICAGO (CBS) -- Two South Elgin High School students were killed early Thursday in a car accident.
+CHICAGO (CBS) -- Two South Elgin High School students were killed Thursday in a car accident.

 Police said the crash involved a Honda Civic and a dump truck driver at Illinois Route 25 and Keynon Road at 7 a.m.
 That intersection is just east of the high school campus.

+All of the students in the Civic are females, and two of the girls are related, CBS 2 has learned.

 Video from Chopper 2 shows the dump truck loaded with sand tipped over on its side.
-The Civic is near the dumb truck cabin in a field near the intersection.
+The Civic was near the dump truck cabin in a field near the intersection.

+Firefighters had to take the roof off the Honda to get to the teens inside.

+"These are extremely difficult," said William Luchsinger, the South Elgin fire chief.
+"Firemen have hearts; they have emotions; they have feelings; and they have families."

 A crisis team at School District U-46 Crisis Team was activated at South Elgin High School.